top of page

 The adjective 'disconsolate' has its etymological roots in Latin.
 It is derived from the prefix 'dis-,' which often conveys a sense of negation or reversal, and 'consolatus,' the past participle of 'consolari,' meaning 'to console' or 'to comfort.'
 Therefore, 'disconsolate' essentially means 'not consoled' or 'unable to be comforted.'
 It describes a state of being deeply and inconsolably sad, miserable, or without comfort or solace.
 The etymology of 'disconsolate' emphasizes the profound sense of sorrow or distress that characterizes this emotional state, underlining the idea that those who are 'disconsolate' are unable to find any form of solace or consolation for their deep sadness.

-Quiz: Find the meaning of the adjective disconsolate:
+Find the correct meaning of the adjective disconsolate:

 Try Again!